Channel Islands Resident Travel Insurance

-This agreement requires visitors to stay in the United Kingdom for a minimum of two nights and only covers visitors for stays of maximum three months.
-People who stay shorter or longer are fully responsible for their own health care costs.
+This agreement requires visitors to stay in the United Kingdom for at least two nights and only covers visitors for stays of a maximum of three months.
+People who visit shorter or longer are fully responsible for their healthcare costs.

-Additionally and this is quite important, Repatriation costs are not covered, which means that if you need to be transported back to your home in the Channel Islands, you will have to pay the costs.
-The agreement also doesn’t cover any medical treatments for non urgent conditions, nor does it cover treatment that can be scheduled on a later date.
+Additionally, and this is quite important, Repatriation costs are not covered, which means that if you need to be transported back to your home in The Channel Islands, you will have to pay the expenses.
+So, it is essential to have a Travel Insurance policy covering Repatriation.

-It is strongly recommended that Channel Islanders who are planning on travelling abroad get in touch with their respective Social Security Department with any questions concerning health and Travel Insurance that they may have.
+It is strongly recommended that The Channel Islanders planning on travelling abroad contact their respective Social Security Department with any health and Travel Insurance questions.

-Because of all these exceptions, any Resident of the Channel Islands who wants to visit the United Kingdom (and to all other parts of the world, for that matter) is strongly encouraged to purchase additional Travel Insurance.
+Because of all these exceptions, any Resident of The Channel Islands who wants to visit the United Kingdom (and all other parts of the world, for that matter) is strongly encouraged to purchase additional Travel Insurance.

-Residents of the Channel Islands are allowed to live and work in the United Kingdom and do not require a passport to travel around the United Kingdom and Ireland, but they do not have the same rights as British citizens to live and work in all other countries in the EU.
+Residents of The Channel Islands can live and work in the United Kingdom and do not require a passport to travel around the United Kingdom and Ireland.